axibase/atsd/api/data/series/examples/query-group-by-entity-and-tags.md

 ## Description

-Group multiple input series by entity, and tag name and calculate aggregated series for each group.
-This example demonstrates how series are grouped, what are keys of aggregated series, and how information about grouped series is represented in response.
-All series have the same single sample with value 1, because series values are not essential in this example.
+* Groups multiple input series by entity and tag name.
+* Calculates aggregated series for each group.

+This example demonstrates how series are grouped, what are the keys of aggregated series, and how information about grouped series is represented in the response.
+All series in this example have a single value `1`.

 ## Series